flashlightministries/stedfastnews/_pages/about.md

   <p>To deliver the news, faithfully framed by the Bible.</p>

   <p>
-    While other Christian news outlets cover stories specifically related to the faith&mdash;denominational church matters, end-times prophecy, the modern state of Israel, conservative politics, hot-button social issues like LGBTQ and abortion&mdash;we're pioneering an entirely unique approach to Christian journalism: STEDFAST News delivers timely coverage of the full range of newsworthy events from a strictly biblical worldview, faithfully conforming our perspective to scriptural doctrine in order to teach and edify our brothers and sisters in Christ Jesus, and ultimately, to build up His church and glorify His name.
+    While other Christian news outlets cover stories specifically related to the faith in particular&mdash;denominational church matters, end-times prophecy, the modern state of Israel, conservative politics, hot-button social issues like LGBTQ and abortion&mdash;we're pioneering an entirely unique approach to Christian journalism: STEDFAST News delivers timely coverage of the full range of newsworthy events from a strictly biblical worldview, faithfully conforming our perspective to scriptural doctrine in order to teach and edify our brothers and sisters in Christ Jesus, and ultimately, to build up His church and glorify His name.
 By using the news of the world as a topical platform for expository preaching and daily devotion, we enable Christians to study God's word while they catch up on current events.
   </p>

   <p>